 In recent years, many technology-based solutions targeted at increasing the efficiency of the workflow have been widely integrated into healthcare.
 The adoption of online pharmacies, Telehealth, online lab booking, smart RFID tags, etc., are a few solutions that have been incorporated into the operation of various divisions like clinics, Point of Sale (POS), pharma manufacturing, and medical stores, among others.

-The increased awareness about digital solutions in healthcare in general and Telehealth, in particular, have contributed to the surge in demand for Telehealth services.
-Therefore many clinics are now looking for Telehealth app development.
+The increased awareness about digital solutions in healthcare in general and Telehealth, in particular, have contributed to the surge in demand for Telehealth services, including Telemedicine.
+Therefore many clinics are now looking for Telemedicine app development.
 Telehealth has many benefits for diverse patient groups such as rural patients, patients with chronic diseases, etc.

 What is Telehealth?